mike-isaakidis/Maya-Modelling-Tools/docs/Batch Exporter/Buttons_overview.md

 2. <span style="color:lime">Export Path</span> - Displays the path of your exported files in the textfield.
 3. <span style="color:lime">Dropdown menu</span> - Choose between different file types to export.
 4. <span style="color:lime">Select Folder Path</span> :material-folder-plus: - Opens up a window for users to navigate to a desired folder and export their files.
-    1. Every time a file is exported the tool will store that Path, if the user saves the scene that path will be stored in the scene.
-If the user closes Maya and re-opens the Scene, opening the Batch Exporter tool will the last Path saved in the Export Path textfield.
+    1. Every time a file is exported the tool will **store** that Path, if the user saves the scene that path will be stored in the scene.
+If the user closes Maya and re-opens the Scene, opening the Batch Exporter tool will fill in the Export Path textfield with  the last stored path.
     2. ++ctrl++ Click to reveal the last exported path (useful when jumping between different scenes).
     3. User can store up to two Paths:
         1. ++ctrl+shift++ Click to store a path.